wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   3\.
 At trial, the Court may consider a ground for excluding criminal responsibility other than those referred to in paragraph 1 where such a ground is derived from applicable law as set forth in article 21\.
 The procedures relating to the consideration of such a ground shall be provided for in the Rules of Procedure and Evidence.

-### Article 32 Mistake of fact or mistake of law
+### Article 32---Mistake of fact or mistake of law

 *   1\.
 A mistake of fact shall be a ground for excluding criminal responsibility only if it negates the mental element required by the crime.

 *   2\.
 A mistake of law as to whether a particular type of conduct is a crime within the jurisdiction of the Court shall not be a ground for excluding criminal responsibility.
 A mistake of law may, however, be a ground for excluding criminal responsibility if it negates the mental element required by such a crime, or as provided for in article 33\.

-### Article 33 Superior orders and prescription of law
+### Article 33---Superior orders and prescription of law

 *   1\.
 The fact that a crime within the jurisdiction of the Court has been committed by a person pursuant to an order of a Government or of a superior, whether military or civilian, shall not relieve that person of criminal responsibility unless: